Arjun-G-Ravi/Non-AI-Notes/07_Computer_Network/CN.md

 # Computer Network
-A network can be defined as a group of computers and other devices connected in some way so as to be able to exchange data.Each of the devices on the network can be thought of as a node, each node has a unique address.
+A network can be defined as a group of computers and other devices connected in some way so as to be able to exchange data.
+Each of the devices on the network can be thought of as a node, each node has a unique address.

 # 1. TYPES OF COMPUTER NETWORK
 1. PAN - Personal Area Network